Kodular/Documentation/docs/components/media/qr-code.md

 [[Method('QR Code', 'GenerateQrCode', false)]]

-Create a QR Code and the result is a link to it.
+_Create a QR Code and the result is a link to it.
 Example: Set the resolution(in pixel) to 200(height and width has the same value) and text to: Hello world!.
 Result: QR code resolution is 200x200, text = Hello world!
-Your text input is encoded in the link automatically.
+Your text input is encoded in the link automatically._

 ## Properties

 ### Background Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('QR Code', 'Background Color')]]